diogoff/plasma-disruptions/README.md

     - An output file `dst_bolo.hdf` will be created.

+- Use `valid_pulses.txt` to select the pulses that should be used for validation.

+    - Pulses with an asterisk (`*`) or any other string in the second column will be used for validation.
+Other pulses will be used for training.

 - Run `model_train.py` on each folder (`ttd` and `pd`) to train the corresponding model.

     - Training will finish automatically once the validation loss no longer improves.